ericpridham/sublime-commando/README.md

 Now hitting `ctrl`+`shift`+`d` do the diff as well.

-## Plugins

-Commando also makes this command building functionality available to plugin developers through a couple new classes, `CommandoRun` and `CommandoCmd`.

-`CommandoRun` is used to create new high-level commands.
-Essentialy it is a way of packaging a keymap action into it's own named command.
-For example, you can create a new plugin file with this:
+Copy-pasting the same command in several places can get annoying, though, so if you want to take this a step further you can create your own named commands through a plugin.
+Select `Tools` > `New Plugin...`, make the file look like this:

 ```python
 from Commando.plugin import CommandoRun